 Oil Well Property Value Effects: Residential vs. Remote

 Property values of remote lands may have an adverse effect when considering an oil well.
 This happens usually without the individuals and families of a close-knit community around.
-Oil wells and mineral extraction attracts industrial development, which can lead to long term income opportunities.
+Oil wells and mineral extraction attracts industrial development.
+As a result, it can lead to long-term income opportunities.
 With this in mind, an active oil well in a remote desert or farmland can potentially increase the property value.
 If you have further questions related to oil property value, feel free to reach out to us here.